-- Varied sizes (1 mm to 1 cm) for different feeding requirements.
+- Varied sizes (1 mm to 1 cm) of shrimp for different feeding requirements.

-To grow out the Brine Shrimp, you will need 4 things:
+To grow out the Brine Shrimp, you will need four things:

-In order for the Brine Shrimp to grow, they require a constant food supply in a form that is palatable and is easily consumed.
-There are several yeast-based Brine Shrimp foods available on the market, however, they do not supply the shrimp with adequate supplies of nutrients which allow the shrimp to grow and build proteins.
+For the brine shrimp to grow, they require a constant food supply in a form that is palatable and is easily consumed.
+There are several yeast-based brine shrimp foods available on the market, however, they do not supply the shrimp with adequate nutrients that allow the shrimp to grow and build proteins.

 Feeding Your Brine Shrimp

-As you add more and more shrimp to your Grow Out Container (from the daily hatchings) you will need to feed more, more often.
+As you add more and more shrimp to your grow out container (from the daily hatchings) you will need to feed more food, more often.

-Feeding too much will add to your maintenance woes while feeding too little will not allow the Brine Shrimp to grow at their optimum rate.
-It is sort of a "feel" thing, which you will figure out in a short period of time.
+Feeding too much will add to your maintenance woes, while feeding too little will not allow the brine shrimp to grow at their optimum rate.
+It is sort of a "feel" thing, which you will figure out in a short time.

 Grow Out Container Maintenance

-When the water in your 1st container (the one with the baby Brine Shrimp) gets to the "yucky" stage (debris on the bottom, slime on the sides and yucky foam on the surface), it's time for a container change.
+When the water in your first container (the one with the baby brine shrimp) gets to the "yucky" stage (debris on the bottom, slime on the sides and yucky foam on the surface), it's time for a container change.

 Fill your second container with new, clean saltwater.
-With a fine mesh net, scoop the Brine Shrimp out of the 1st container and put them in the new container.
-Turn the air supply to the new container on, feed the shrimp and clean the 1st container in preparation for the next maintenance cycle.
+With a fine mesh net, scoop the brine shrimp out of the first container and put them in the new container.
+Turn on the air supply to the new container, feed the shrimp and clean the first container in preparation for the next maintenance cycle.

-If you are not terribly excited about feeding your shrimp, you should be able to get by with only a weekly container maintenance.
+If you are not overfeeding your shrimp, you should be able to get by with only weekly container maintenance.